tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_parameters.md

 In addition to specifying the data type, the parameters should indicate the maximum, minimum, and allowed values.
 For example, if the weather API allows only longitude and latitude coordinates of specific countries, these limits should be described in the parameters documentation.

 Omitting information about max/min values or other unallowed values is a common pitfall in docs.
 Developers often don't realize all the "creative" ways users might use the APIs.
-The quality assurance team (QA) is probably your best resource for identifying the values that aren't allowed, because it's QA's job to try to break the API.
+The quality assurance team (QA) is probably your best resource for identifying the values that aren't allowed because it's QA's job to try to break the API.

 {: .tip}
 When you test an API, try running a endpoint without the required parameters, or with the wrong parameters, or with values that exceed the max or min amounts.
 See what kind of error response comes back.
 Include that response in your [status and error codes section](docapis_doc_status_codes.html).
-I get deeper with the importance of testing in [Testing your docs](testingdocs.html).
+I talk more about the importance of testing in [Testing your docs](testingdocs.html).

 ## Header parameters {#header_parameters}

 Header parameters are included in the request header.
-Usually, the header just includes authorization parameters that are common across all endpoints and thus is not documented with each endpoint.
+Usually, the header just includes authorization parameters that are common across all endpoints; as a result, the header parameters aren't usually documented with each endpoint.
 Instead, the authorization parameters are documented in the [authorization requirements section](docapis_more_about_authorization.html).

-However, if your endpoint requires specific parameters to be passed in the header, you would document them in the parameters documentation here.
+However, if your endpoint requires unique parameters to be passed in the header, you would document them in the parameters documentation here.
 (For more on request and response headers, see the [curl tutorial](docapis_understand_curl.html#requests-and-responses-include-headers-too) where we explored this with some examples.)

 {% include random_ad2.html %}